 Course Sequencing and Timing

 The semester prior to capstone enrollment (no earlier), you register for the noncredit capstone proposal tutorial, where you'll work one-on-one with Kathy Jones on your capstone research plan.
 The tutorial is not a course.
-You work independently on your proposal with your research advisor by submitting multiple proposal drafts and scheduling individual appointments.
+You work independently on your proposal with your research advisor by submitting multiple proposal drafts and scheduling individual appointments (ordinarily, between 9-5).
 You need to make independent progress on the proposal without special prompting from the research advisor.

-You register in summer for MUSE S-598 Museum Studies Capstone Proposal Tutorial, if you plan to take the capstone in the fall.
-Or, you register in fall for MUSE E-598 Museum Studies Proposal Tutorial, if you plan to take the capstone in the spring.
+You register during summer registration period (March) for MUSE 598 Museum Studies Capstone Proposal Tutorial, if you plan to take the capstone course in the fall.
+Or, you register during the fall registration period (July) for MUSE E-598 Museum Studies Proposal Tutorial, if you plan to take the capstone course in the spring.
 Visit the sidebar Crafting the Proposal for specific research plan requirements and Timeline for mandatory proposal submission deadlines.

 You enroll in the capstone course as your final, one-and-only course.
 Due to the heavy demands of the capstone it is considered a full-time course and you cannot be registered in any other courses.
 Moreover, all other degree requirements must be fulfilled in order for you to draw upon your entire ALM training to produce a final project worthy of a Harvard degree.